Walter Schweidler: Life

-Since 2009, Schweidler has occupied the chair for philosophy at the Catholic University of Eichstätt; having previously taught philosophy at the Ruhr University Bochum, the University of Dortmund, and PH Weingarten.
-He is a student of Robert Spaemann, and was his assistant from 1985 to 1992 at the Ludwig Maximilian University of Munich, where he completed graduate and postgraduate studies in philosophy, Catholic theology, political science and law.
-His master’s thesis on Wittgenstein’s concept of philosophy was published in 1983 (since translated in Italian), his doctoral dissertation, Die Überwindung der Metaphysik (“The Overcoming of Metaphysics”) in 1987 (since translated into Japanese and French), and his habilitation thesis Geistesmacht und Menschenrecht (“Intellectual Power and Human Rights”) in 1994.
+Since 2009, Schweidler has occupied the chair for philosophy at Catholic University of Eichstätt-Ingolstadt; having previously taught philosophy at Ruhr University Bochum, Technical University of Dortmund, and Teachers' College of Weingarten (PH Weingarten).
+He is a student of Robert Spaemann, and was his assistant from 1985 to 1992 at LMU Munich, where he completed graduate and postgraduate studies in philosophy, Catholic theology, political science and law.
+His master’s thesis on Wittgenstein’s concept of philosophy was published in 1983 (since translated into Italian), his doctoral dissertation, Die Überwindung der Metaphysik (The Overcoming of Metaphysics) in 1987 (since translated into Japanese and French), and his habilitation thesis Geistesmacht und Menschenrecht (Intellectual Power and Human Rights) in 1994.

 Schweidler has lectured extensively abroad in the English-speaking world, with visiting professorships and research stays at the University of Minnesota, Macquarie University, the University of California at Berkeley (Graduate Theological Union), Manoa University in Honolulu and Loyola Marymount University.

 Work

 In his dissertation supervised by Robert Spaemann, Die Überwindung der Metaphysik, Schweidler deals with the distinction between metaphysical and philosophical thinking.
-In four paradigmatic investigations of the metaphysical critiques of Rudolf Carnap, Oswald Spengler, Ludwig Wittgenstein and Martin Heidegger, he elaborates the characteristics of what he refers to as philosophical “intellectual power”.
+In four paradigmatic investigations of the metaphysical critiques of Rudolf Carnap, Oswald Spengler, Ludwig Wittgenstein and Martin Heidegger, he elaborates the characteristics of what he refers to as philosophical intellectual power.

-Issuing from his lecturing activity in the area of practical, particularly political philosophy, his book Der gute Staat (“The Good State”) was published in 2002.
-A book similarly directed toward practical philosophical concerns, Über Menschenwürde (“On Human Dignity”), was published in 2012.
-A further common denominator in Schweidler’s work is the topic of time, in respect to which a systematic collection of his individual works in this area, made over several decades, was published as Das Uneinholbare (“The Uncatchable”) in 2008.
+Issuing from his lecturing activity in the area of practical, particularly political philosophy, his book Der gute Staat (The Good State) was published in 2002.
+A book similarly directed toward practical philosophical concerns, Über Menschenwürde (On Human Dignity), was published in 2012.
+A further common denominator in Schweidler’s work is the topic of time, in respect to which a systematic collection of his individual works in this area, made over several decades, was published as Das Uneinholbare (The Unattainable) in 2008.
 Further subjects and areas of research on which Schweidler has published concern contemporary and modern approaches to ethics and political philosophy, the philosophy of law and the theory of human rights, phenomenology, the philosophy of Heidegger in the context of the main currents of the 20th century, metaphysics and the critique of metaphysics; intercultural philosophy and bioethics.
 The question of what philosophy and what philosophical thought is persists as a recurrent theme in many of his works.

-Besides a series on phenomenology, edited together with Jean-Luc Marion, Schweidler is the editor of a series devoted to the East/West exchange of philosophical ideas, West-östliche Denkwege (“West-Eastern Mindsets”).
+Besides a series on phenomenology, edited together with Jean-Luc Marion, Schweidler is the editor of a series devoted to the East/West exchange of philosophical ideas, West-östliche Denkwege (West-Eastern Pathways of Thinking).

 Honors and awards

-In 2006, Schweidler received the German Schoolbook Prize for the work edited together with Robert Spaemann, Ethik: Lehr- und Lesebuch (“Ethics: A Primer”).
+In 2006, Schweidler received the German Schoolbook Prize for the work edited together with Robert Spaemann, Ethik: Lehr- und Lesebuch (Ethics: A Primer).
 He is a council member of the International Society for the Study of Time, a corresponding member of the Pontifical Academy for Life and a Knight of the Order of the Holy Sepulchre.